EskelinenAntti/cdir/README.md

 ```bash
 alias nav='source [path to cloned repository]/bin/nav.sh
 ```
+4. Run `source .bashrc` to update changes or restart shell.
-6. Type nav and start browsing files and folders.
+5. Type `nav` in bash and start browsing files and folders.
-7. Press f1 to quit nav.
+6. Press f1 to quit nav and move to new location.

 ## Usage - Windows Command Prompt